-- Traveling to Meet a Minor.
 Per Florida Statutes § 847.0135, traveling to engage in unlawful sexual conduct with a child is a second-degree felony.
 The severity of this offense requires a judge to enforce a 21-month minimum prison sentence.
 Maximum penalties can include 15 years in prison, 15 years’ probation, and $10,000 in fines as well as sex offender registration.

 Florida Statutes § 800.03 makes it unlawful for a person to expose his or her sexual organs in a vulgar or indecent manner while in public, on somebody else’s private premises, or anywhere where the person can be seen from such private premises.
 This statute also makes it unlawful to be naked in public except in a place that is intended for that purpose.
 This offense is generally a misdemeanor punishable by up to 1 year in jail.
 However, a similar offense committed in the presence of a child can lead to felony charges.
 For example, under Florida Statutes § 800.04(7), if a person 18 years of age or older commits lewd or lascivious exhibition in the presence of a child younger than 16 years of age, the crime is a second-degree felony punishable by up to 15 years in prison and/or a fine up to $10,000.

-- Failure to Register as a Sex Offender.
 Under Florida law, persons convicted of qualifying sexual offenses are required to register at their local sheriff’s office once they establish any permanent, temporary, or transient residence.
 Qualifying offenses include rape, sexual assault, and child molestation.
 The complete list of registration requirements is found in Florida Statutes §§ 775.21 and 943.0435.
 Failure to register as a sex offender is a criminal offense, generally classified as a third-degree felony and punishable by 5 years in prison.
 Under some circumstances, failure to register may even be considered a second-degree felony, punishable by 15 years in prison.